goulchen/express_server/README.md

 cd wakeonlan_expressjs
 npm install
 ```
+### 2.5 setup duckdns
+If you want to access your local network remotely, you need to set up duckdns.
+It is a free dynamic DNS hosted on AWS.<br />
+first set up your account at https://www.duckdns.org/ and generate your duckdns domain<br />
+then you need it install it on your computer in order for the domain to always point to your current ip : https://www.duckdns.org/install.jsp

 ### 2.3 Generate a SSL certificate with openssl
 In order to allow secure communication over the internet, you need to create a SSL certificate.<br />
 When you create your certificate, you will be prompted to input information about the origin of the certificate.<br />
 You can let everything blank except for local name.
-It should match the DNS of the target server (www.example.com, localhost...), set it right otherwise curl will throw a certificate error.
+It should match the DNS of the target server (www.yourDuckdnsDomain.duckdns.org, localhost...), set it right otherwise curl will throw a certificate error.

 ```bash
 openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
 ```
 ### 2.4 forward a port to the internet
 Check you rooter admin panel for port forwarding, for example forward port 3000 to 3000. <br /> It means that your port 3000 will be opened to the internet.
-### 2.5 setup duckdns
-If you want to access your local network remotely, you need to set up duckdns.
-It is a free dynamic DNS hosted on AWS.<br />
-first set up your account at https://www.duckdns.org/ <br />
-then you need it install it on your computer : https://www.duckdns.org/install.jsp
 ### 2.6 Start the app
 once you have generated your certificate, installed duckdns and enabled port forwarding, you can start your express server :